im-ryan/Csvie/readme.md

 1. You upload the CSV files onto your server.
 2. Use Csvie to chunk the files into smaller pieces.
 Chunking will be done by rows of data, instead of file globs.
 3. Write a custom CSV scrubber to clean data from the chunked files, then overwrite these files on the server.
-   1. Note that you do not have to use the included AbstractCsvieCleaner implementation.
+   1. Note that you do not have to use the included HashCsvCleaner implementation.
 You are free to write your own using the Rhuett\Csvie\Contracts\CsvieCleaner interface.
 4. Directly load the clean files into your MySQL database directly using the [Load Data statement](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).

 ## Installation